docker/docs/ee/ucp/kubernetes/kube-resources.md

 keywords: ucp, resources, Kubernetes
 ---

-The following diagram shows know which Kubernetes resources are accessed and set by the UCP web interface:
+The following diagram shows know which Kubernetes resources are visible in the UCP web interface:

 ![](../images/kubemap.png){: .with-border}